Trusted by 100,000+ organizations globally

 Data from the various devices can be stored on-site in servers or the cloud.
 On-site storage has a finite capacity and has to be managed and maintained by an internal IT team.

-Security professionals use different types of perimeter security tools to analyze data from perimeter security cameras, security perimeter sensors and perimeter access control systems.
-They can review data on dedicated monitors or mobile devices if the perimeter security devices are Internet-enabled.
+Security professionals use various perimeter security tools to analyze data from perimeter cameras, security sensors and access control systems.
+When these devices are internet-enabled, teams can review data on dedicated monitors or mobile devices in real time.

 To speed up and improve threat detection, security teams can use video analytics technology to identify and respond to suspicious activity.
-Incorporating artificial intelligence technologies can enhance analysis and detection even further and provide a foundation for automated responses.
+Incorporating artificial intelligence can enhance analysis and detection even further and provide a foundation for automated responses.
+Video analytics software and AI technology are becoming increasingly prominent in robust perimeter intrusion detection systems due to their ability to detect specific activities and stimuli indicative of an intrusion event.

 Each perimeter security device provides an important form of protection.
 However, when the devices are integrated, they provide a much higher level of situational awareness and give security teams a greater opportunity for reliable threat detection.

-Together, the devices provide security professionals with an end-to-end, 360-degree view of perimeter activity on a single dashboard, which enables easier detection and faster response.
+Together, these devices provide security professionals a complete, 360-degree view of perimeter activity on a single dashboard, supporting easier detection and faster responses.

 An integrated perimeter security strategy integrates physical barriers with security technologies and the skills of security professionals.
 An effective strategy incorporates a number of key processes: